CommonHuman-Lab/hexstrike-ai-community-edition/README.md

 ## 🚀 Differences from HexStrike V6

 - Increased toolings from **150** to over **180**
-- **Web Dashboard**: A real-time web UI — monitor server health, tool availability, system resources, live logs, and much more without touching the terminal.
+- **Web Dashboard**: A real-time web UI — monitor health, tools, system resources, live logs, and much more without touching the terminal.
-- **HTB CTF Multi-Agent System**: A full autonomous kill-chain agent suite for Hack The Box and CTF competitions — with a single command.
-- **Bug Bounty Multi-Agent System**: A scope-aware autonomous bug bounty agent suite and a P1–P4 triaged report with PoC per finding.
-- **Recon Multi-Agent System**: A no-exploit recon agent suite for domains, IPs, web apps, and APIs — outputs a structured markdown report.
+- **3 Multi-Agent System**: Full end-to-end agent workflows for **OpenCode**.
 - **Compact Mode**: Great for running with smaller, local LLMs.
 - **Profile Mode**: Specify one or more profiles to load only the relevant ones for your workflow.
 - LLM Skills: 9 LLM skills now included.